Thermal Hall conductivity of semimetallic graphite dominated by ambipolar phonon drag

 Now, in the presence of a finite Nernst conductivity, $\alpha_{xy}$ links a longitudinal thermal gradient to a perpendicular charge current ($J^e_y = \alpha_{xy} \nabla T_x$) and this charge current generates a phonon drag Peltier response ($J^Q_y = \Pi_{drag} J^e_y$).
 This leads to :

 To check the relevance of Equation~\ref{kappadrag}, we need to quantify $\alpha_{xy} $.
 Figure~\ref{fig:Phonondrag}b presents the magnetic field dependence of the Nernst coefficient $S_{xy}$.
-It is worth noting that the difference between the field dependence of $S_{xy}$ and $\kappa_{xy}$, as well as the quantum oscillation anomaly~\cite{zhu2010} in the $S_{xy}$ curve at 28.2 K.
+It is noteworthy that the field dependence of $S_{xy}$ differs markedly from that of $\kappa_{xy}$.
+At 28.2 K, the hump around 6 T in the $S_{xy}$ curve is most plausibly due to a quantum oscillation in the Nernst response, detectable at this temperature~\cite{zhu2010}.

-After measuring $S_{xy}$, $S_{xx}$, $\rho_{xy}$ and $\rho_{xx}$ (see Supplementary Materials~\cite{SM} for details), we extracted the field-dependent Nernst conductivity $\alpha_{xy}(B)$ (Figure~\ref{fig:Phonondrag}c), whose field variation pattern is indeed strikingly similar to $\kappa_{xy}$, not only in its global shape but also in the position of the peak.
+After measuring $S_{xy}$, $S_{xx}$, $\rho_{xy}$ and $\rho_{xx}$ (see Supplementary Material~\cite{SM} for details), we extracted the field-dependent Nernst conductivity $\alpha_{xy}(B)$ (Figure~\ref{fig:Phonondrag}c), whose field variation pattern is indeed strikingly similar to $\kappa_{xy}$, not only in its global shape but also in the position of the peak.
 We also obtained the temperature-dependent Nernst conductivity $\alpha_{xy}(T)$ (Figure~\ref{fig:Phonondrag}d), which retains its sign across the whole temperature range.
 The observed consistency strongly supports our theoretical framework and provides a method to quantitatively determine the phonon drag component in Seebeck coefficients, as shown in Figure~\ref{fig:Phonondrag}e.
-The extracted phonon-drag Seebeck coefficient reaches -60 $\mu $V/K$ $ at 28.2 K, consistent with the measured phonon-drag peak in Figure~\ref{fig:THE}e, and is comparable to the measured Seebeck signal under field of 0.5 T (low temperature region) and 3 T (high temperature region), providing additional experimental verification for our model.
+The extracted phonon-drag Seebeck coefficient reaches -60 $\mu $V/K$ $ at 28.2 K, consistent with the measured phonon-drag peak in Figure~\ref{fig:THE}c, and is comparable to the measured Seebeck signal under field of 0.5 T (low temperature region) and 3 T (high temperature region), providing additional experimental verification for our model.
+Previous studies~\cite{Jay1970, Takezawa1971, Tsuzuku1972, Sugihara1972} have found that in graphite, the Seebeck and the Hall coefficients vary from one sample to another, as a consequence of the presence of impurities and defects, which can dope the pristine semi-metal (See \cite{SM} for a comparison of our Seebeck data with previous studies).
+However, there is broad consensus that the Seebeck coefficient in graphite is dominated by phonon drag.
+Moreover, Sugihara and co-workers~\cite{Sugihara1972} argued that phonon drag in graphite is strongly enhanced by a magnetic field and decreases with rising temperature.
+Our findings are consistent with this picture.